nelson-yeh-fy/nelson-yeh-fy/README.md

-Hi, there! 👋

-I have hands-on experience migrating monoliths to microservices, and have a keen interest in distributed systems and modern software architecture.
+I have experience migrating monoliths to microservices, and have a keen interest in distributed systems and modern software architecture.
 I live in New Jersey, the US and currently working at CSI Technology.

 #### Work